albertjennette/assignment2/README.md

 ## How to run
 	1. To start, open the terminal of your system.

+	2. To clone the file directory onto your system, please write git clone https://github.com/albertjennette/assignment2.git /albertjennette

-	2. Because this program accesses the shadow file of your system, it must be run as a super user.
+	3. Because this program accesses the shadow file of your system, it must be run as a super user.
 Either login through sudo su or simply type sudo in the same line of the executable command.

-	3. This program accepts two arguments.
+	4. This program accepts two arguments.
 In order to execute a python file the command is python <filename.py>, followed by any arguments.
 The argument order for this program is the file directory and then the specific user, so an example would resemble python <filename.py> <file or directory> <user>.

-	4. After following these steps your command line prompt should be python assignment2.py <shadow file or directory location> <user> or sudo python assignment2.py <shadow file or directory location> <user> if you have not already enabled root access.
+	5. After following these steps your command line prompt should be python assignment2.py <shadow file or directory location> <user> or sudo python assignment2.py <shadow file or directory location> <user> if you have not already enabled root access.

-	5. Hit enter to execute.
+	6. Hit enter to execute.

 ## Purpose of this progam
 	The purpose of this program is very straightforward.
 It implements a dictionary style password cracking attack to break a specific user's password hash retrieved from a given shadow file.